Graybeggar/home-botanicals-bible-backend/README.md

 ---

-## 🚀 Quick Start
+Installation

-### Prerequisites
+Prerequisites

-- Java 17+
-- Maven
+Java 17 or newer

+Maven or Gradle (for building the project)

-- MySQL database
+MySQL or compatible relational database (configured in application properties)

-### Installation
+Steps
+Clone the repository:

 git clone https://github.com/yourusername/homebotanicalsbible-backend.git
-cd homebotanicalsbible-backend
+Configure your database settings in src/main/resources/application.properties.

+Build the project:

 mvn clean install
+or if using Gradle:

+./gradlew build
+Run the Spring Boot application:

 mvn spring-boot:run

-Configure your database connection in src/main/resources/application.properties before starting.

 💡 Usage Examples
 Fetch all plants: